hughiep/react-template/.github/pull_request_template.md

 - [ ] Coding

-  - File and folder's name is kebab-case
+  - Files and folders' names are kebab-case
-  - Following the coding standards and best practices
+  - Following the clean code principles and best practices.
+    - No magic numbers
+    - No hard-coded strings
+    - No commented code
+  - Keep everything small and readable
-  - Utilities functions and constants are documented
+  - Utility functions and constants are documented